SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/06-add-americas-bp-dependants/README.md

-# Exercise 06 - Add the Americas instance of the Business Partner Dependants service
+# Exercise 06 - Add the America's instance of the Business Partner Dependants service

-At the end of this exercise, you'll have successfully added the Americas instance of Business Partner service to the integration flow.
+At the end of this exercise, you'll have successfully added America's instance of Business Partner service to the integration flow.

 ![Connect the integration flow to the European instance of the BP Dependants service](assets/diagrams/bp_americas_data_flow.png)
 <p align = "center">